sticks-stuff/second-wind-2024/content/homepage/volunteer.md

 header_menu: true
 ---

 Want to help make Second Wind better?
-Consider supporting us at the event in one of out volunteer roles!
+Consider supporting us at the event in one of our volunteer roles!

 {{<icon class="fa fa-camera">}} [Photographer/Videographer](https://forms.gle/PgCGwAUJyAEftLyS7)